Guide to Success

 1. Organization and Structure

-Learn how an RCM program can help your organization achieve greater efficiency, savings and productivity.
+Learn how an RCM program can help your organization achieve greater efficiency, savings, and productivity.
 The first step is to gain a basic understanding of the RCM concept.
-Keep in mind that all facilities are unique, so the RCM will need to develop, organize and maintain a customized program.
+Because all facilities are unique, the RCM will need to develop, organize, and maintain a customized program.

 2. Support and Commitment